bbcf/bbcflib/doc/tutorial_snp.rst

 Bed tracks are provided to be loaded in the UCSC genome browser to visualize the SNP positions.
 Note that you can load them in UCSC or GDV by clicking directly on the `View in UCSC | View in GDV` links at the bottom of the results page.

+SNPs are annotated as follows:

+* If the variant is not present in one of the samples, the column for this sample will contain "-".
+* If there is no coverage at this position in one of the samples, the column for this sample will contain "0".
+* If there is a single variant, for instance a C supported by 60% of 30 reads, it will show "C (60% of 30)".
+* At the moment *bcftools* does not support multiple variants calling.
+* For the moment, indels are not reported.

 Criteria
 --------